 This piece was originally planned to engage audiences through intimate live performances and zines in Woodward’s Atrium on May 22nd & 24th 2020, and at DTES Small Arts Grants community events in June.
-In light of COVID-19, these plans are turning into 2 zoom presentations of in-process live performances and discussion in June.
-We will also launch an online zine shop in July.
-Stay tuned!
+In light of COVID-19, these plans turned into 2 zoom presentations of in-process live performances and discussion in June.
+We also launched an online zine shop in July!

 Zine mentor: Hue Nguyen